-CVC proposes that the subject property be lot line adjusted to recognize a previously existing lot located on Old Mill Lane (municipal address 7060 Old Mill Lane).
+This EIS is in support of CVC'S zoning by-law amendment (OZ18/004) and future minor boundary adjustment (application will be submitted to the committee) after the zoning is in place.
 CVC intends to sell the subject property as a residential lot.
-The residential use would be consistent with the surrounding residential uses on Old Mill Lane.
-The subject property would meet the provisions set out for an R1 zone.
+The residential use will be consistent with the surrounding residential uses on Old Mill Lane.
+The subject property will meet the provisions set out for an R1 zone.
 A Zoning By-law Amendment is needed to update the new lot to appropriate zoning that would permit construction of a new residential home.

 CVC recognizes that this property falls within the Heritage Conservation District and as such the Meadowvale Village Policies of the Mississauga Plan apply.
-CVC recognizes the importance of
+CVC recognizes the importance of maintaining the character and intent of the village and will work to ensure that the urban design guidelines are respected by the purchaser.